thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 * shift+2 = refresh mass spectrum in panel 1.
 This is used for zooming in on a region of the mass spectrum that you have highlighted.
 A spectrum needs to first be extracted for this to be possible.
 * shift+3 = extract mass spectra from highlighted chromatogram region, subtract their average from the mass spectrum in panel 1.
 * shift+4 = search current spectrum in panel 1 against library of mass spectra.
+* shift+5 = save the current spectrum in panel 1 as a csv file.

 ## CDF export